fybrik/airbyte-module/fybrik/README_mysql.md

    ```bash
    kubectl get pods -n fybrik-blueprints
    ```
+    ---
+    > _NOTE:_ If you are using OpenShift cluster you will see that the deployment fails because OpenShift doesn't allow `privileged: true` value in `securityContext` field by default.
+Thus, you should add the service account of the module's deployment to the `privileged SCC` using the following command:
+    ```bash
+    oc adm policy add-scc-to-user privileged system:serviceaccount:fybrik-blueprints:<SERVICE_ACCOUNT_NAME>
+    ```
+    > Then, the deployment will restart the failed pods and the pods in `fybrik-blueprints` namespace should start successfully.
+    ---

 1. To verify that the Airbyte module gives access to the `userdata` dataset, run:
    ```bash